trevoreyre/trevoreyre/src/content/notes/wsl.md

 ---
-title: Switching to Windows
+title: Setting up Windows to feel like macOS
 datePublished: 2020-01-16T22:25:19.787Z
-dateUpdated: ''
+dateUpdated: 2020-01-20T07:00:00.000Z
 tags:
-  - WSL
+  - wsl
-  - Windows
+  - windows
-  - macOS
+  - macos
 ---
-Some tips for switching to a Windows machine, if you're coming from macOS.
+My personal machine is a MacBook Pro.
+My work machine is a Windows laptop.
+This is not about which OS is better.
+I'm just used to macOS, so I'd prefer both environments to behave as similarly as possible.
+If you're in the same situation, you might find this useful as well.

 If you use Alfred as an app launcher, on Windows there is [ueli]().
 It has a very similar feel and functionality, and a lot of the same features.
 I don't think you can go quite as deep on custom workflows and stuff, but it's got all the basics.
 I also tried [Wox], which was not bad, but different enough that it didn't feel like a good replacement.